Frequently Asked Questions

 Q- What does a typical Seybert grant look like?

-A- The average grant size is between $3500 – $5000, and all grants are made in the form of General Operating Support.
+A- All of our grants are in the form of General Operating Support.
 Grantee organizations should have an annual operating budget of less than $1.5 million and primarily serve children and youth in the City of Philadelphia.
-Check out our recent grantees for examples.
+In Spring of 2018, we changed our funding structure, so our past grant size is not a good predictor of future grant size.
+While previous grants were typically $5000 for one year, our new grants will be $20,000 for two years ($10,000 per year over a 2-year period).
+Check out our recent grantees for examples of the types of organizations we have supported in the recent past.

 Q- If our annual operating budget is more than $1.5 million, but our “children and youth” program budget is less than that, are we eligible to apply?

 A- In most cases, no. Because Seybert makes its grants in the form of general support, it is your operating budget, not program budget, that matters in the application process.
-Rare exceptions may be considered, but you must contact us to seek prior approval to apply if your annual operating budget exceeds $1.5 million.
+Rare exceptions may be considered, especially in the case of fiscal sponsorship, but you must contact us to seek prior approval to apply if your annual operating budget exceeds $1.5 million.

 Q- If we have large programs dedicated to children and youth but we serve adults as well, are we eligible for funding?